-The prison was inspected during summer 2015, after the decision to privatise the prison had been reversed and it remained under public control.
+The prison was inspected during August 2019.
 In his report the inspector said:

-HM Chief Inspector of Prisons”
+HM Chief Inspector of Prisons

 The full reports can be read at the Ministry of Justice web site, just follow the links below: